 Is there a trailer for the movie?

-Idris Elba offered the briefest teaser on twitter, too, which you can see here.
+Idris Elba previously offered a brief teaser on twitter, too, which you can see here.

 When and how can I watch it?